SteinPanyu/IndependentReproducibility_MTL/MT/README.md

 conda activate mtenv
 ```

-Then you need to set the enviornment up with the make file.
+Then you need to set the ePnviornment up with the make file.

 ```
+cd MT-GBDT
 make
 cd python-package
 python setup.py install